 The summer is mostly fun activities, and the main program ramps up in the fall, when the academic year begins.

-Don’t worry, you do not have to attend all of these.
-However, Cub Scouts is fun, so your son will likely want to go!
+Don’t worry, you don’t need to go to everything.
+However, Cub Scouts is so fun, your Scout will want to go!

 Check our Facebook page to see what is going on now!